 Formally, this is situation is something like

-A translation: For every every action a, there exists a constant such: that if (you think (the utility of a is x for any (positive) x ) ) then (the utility of a is really negative ( arbitrary constant) )
+A translation: For every every action: that if you think the utility of is positive then the utility of is really negative.

 Or, If you think something going to go well, it’s really going to screw you over.
 And vice versa.